qm2/gpress/README.md

 The compressed GTF file is stored named **GTF_compressed.tar** in folder **gtf1**.
 The associated index tables are also stored in folder **gtf1**.

-4. To do queries on compressed GTF file from folder **gtf1**,
+4. To do id searches on compressed GTF file from folder **gtf1**, run

-id search for exon id "ENSE00003486434.1":
 ```
-./gpress -q -id ENSE00003486434.1 gtf1
+./gpress -q -id gtf1
 ```
-The retrieved information is printed in command window.
+Then enter the exon id "ENSE00003486434.1" in the command window, the retrieved information will be printed in command window.
+If the user also wants to know all this exon's parents and children contained in the gene, enter "yes" in the command window.

-range search on chromosome 1 with range from 10000 to 100000:
+5. To do range search on chromosome 1 with range from 10000 to 100000:
 ```
 ./gpress -q -range 10000 100000 1 gtf1 > output/range_search.gtf
 ```
 The retrieved information is stored named **range_search.gtf** in folder **output**.

-5. To compress and link the expression file with GFF files in folder **gtf1** (500 genes per block),
+6. To compress and link the expression file with GFF files in folder **gtf1** (500 genes per block),
 ```
 ./gpress -e data/test_expression.tsv 500 gtf1
 ```
 The compressed file is stored named **expression_compressed.tar** in folder **gtf1**.

-6. To do queries on compressed expression file from folder **gtf1**,
+7. To do queries on compressed expression file from folder **gtf1**,
 ```
 ./gpress -qe ENST00000009530.11 gtf1 > output/expression_search.txt
 ```